resourceguru/api-docs/endpoints/resource_types.md

 --- | --- | ---
-id | integer | Unique identifier for a Custom Field. name | string | Name of a Custom Field. custom_field_options | array | Custom Field Options for this Custom Field. [(Details)](#custom-field-options-key)
+id | integer | Unique identifier for a Custom Field. name | string | Name of a Custom Field. required | boolean | If `true`, then a value for this field is required. custom_field_options | array | Custom Field Options for this Custom Field. [(Details)](#custom-field-options-key)

 #### Custom Field Options Key